 About Kino MacGregor

-Kino MacGregor is a self-professed Handstand lover (just check out herInstagrams).
-She’s also a Pattabhi Jois-certified Ashtanga Yoga teacher who travels worldwide, author of three books, featured in six Ashtanga Yoga DVDs, and YogaVibes, and co-founder of Miami Life Center, where she and her husband Tim Feldmann are based.
-Learn more on http://www.kinoyoga.com/
+Kino MacGregor is a self-professed Handstand lover.
+She’s also an Ashtanga Yoga teacher who travels worldwide, the author of several books, and the co-founder of Miami Life Center.
+Learn more at http://www.kinoyoga.com/